henri/spb-fish-snippits/README.md

 This repository includes [FISH](https://fishshell.com/) code, functions, completions, alias and other related snippits which intergrate into the SPB project.

+The [index of these fish snippits](https://github.com/henri/spb#fish-shell-wrappers) inlcudes [usage examples](https://github.com/henri/spb#fish-shell-wrappers) to assit with using them on a daily basis.

 Below you will also find an [installer file](spb-fish-function-installer.bash) and a [kick off file](https://github.com/henri/spb-fish-snippits/blob/main/spb-fish-function-installer-kickoff.bash).
 Copy and paste the kick off file into a BASH shell to start installation of the spb fish functions support files.
 If you install via the [SPB install script](https://github.com/henri/spb/blob/main/500.spb-install-script.bash) and already have the fish shell installed on your system, then during the install you will be prompted to update/install these spb related fish snippits.

 Initating web searches and conversations from the fish shell will be [easy-as](https://github.com/henri/spb/blob/main/FAQ.md#what-is-easy-as) with these snippits [loaded](https://github.com/henri/spb/blob/main/README.md#floppy_disk-installation) on your system!
 [Get moving](https://github.com/henri/spb/blob/main/README.md#fish-shell-wrappers) in the worlds digital currents.